Aaaaaaaaaaann/selfpub_api/README.md

 # Selfpub API

-An API for Selfpub project that allow you to publics your books (allegedly).
+An API for Selfpub project that allow you to publish your books (allegedly).

 ## Populate the database